 Hidden Beach, Mexico

 Tucked away on Mexico’s uninhabited Marieta Islands is Playa Escondida – Hidden Beach.
 Also known as Playa del Amor (Lover’s Beach), this intriguing stretch of sand is incredibly unique.
-If you were to walk through the quiet green landscape, you’ll find that the land suddenly drops away in a near-perfect circle.
+If you were to walk through the quiet green landscape, you’d find that the land suddenly drops away in a near-perfect circle.
 And, hidden in the hole is a secret sandy beach that’s lapped by the Pacific Ocean.

 If you think the circle looks a little too symmetrical to be natural, you’d be right.
 The islands used to be used by the Mexican government for military testing, and it’s believed that the crater was created by bomb tests in around 1900.
-The drop is too steep to access the secluded beach from land, but you can swim or kayak to the beach via a water tunnel – which was also created by the bombs!
+The drop is too steep to access the secluded beach from land, but you can swim or kayak in via a water tunnel – which was also created by the bombs!

 9. Hot Water Beach, New Zealand